source-foundry/FilterListManager/README.md

 Changes that were included in the release are indicated in the repository [CHANGELOG.md](CHANGELOG.md).

-## Filter List Definition File Specification
+## How to Make a Glyphs Filter List Definition File

 The filter list definition file is a text file that is formatted with a newline-delimited list of glyph names to include in the new Glyphs filter list.
 Each definition file defines a single filter list.
 You can use one or more filter list definition files simultaneously during updates with the FLM plugin.